tmazeika/jval/README.md

 # JVal

-JVal is a small data validation and transformation library.
+JVal is a small and extensible data validation and transformation library.
 It's ideal for situations where:

 1. Detailed error messages are not needed (for when the UI will try to validate